-It's important to note when nitrates and nitrites enter drinking water in large quantities, they can cause significant harm to formula-fed infants under six months of age and, in significant quantities, they can harm children and adults.
-Nitrates and nitrites in drinking water is not a common problem and typically impacts individuals with untested private water wells.
+It's important to note that when nitrates and nitrites enter drinking water in large quantities, they can cause significant harm to formula-fed infants under six months of age, and, in substantial amounts, they can harm children and adults.
+Nitrates and nitrites in drinking water is not a common problem and typically impacts individuals with untested, private water wells.

 What else should I know about nitrates & nitrites?

 Many companies have created "organic" and "natural" meat products.
 These products are not allowed to use synthetic ingredients such as nitrates and nitrites per USDA guidelines.
 However, without nitrate and nitrite preservatives, these products spoil quickly and could cause harm.

 To keep organic and natural meat products safe, scientists have turned to plants rich in natural nitrates and nitrites such as celery, carrot, beet, spinach, and more.
 They process these plants into juices, powders, and other derived substances.
 Then, they add these naturally derived ingredients to the meat products with other naturally reactive ingredients that allow the formation of protective nitrites.

 The level of nitrates and nitrites provided by natural sources can be less than or greater than synthetic nitrates and nitrites, as this varies greatly between products.
 However, that means these organic and natural meat products still retain the potential to produce nitrosamines when cooked at high heats because they still contain nitrites.
 The source of the nitrites does not matter when undergoing a chemical reaction.